-If your work is going to contain graphics, be sure they are of good resolution (output measurement of an image, expressed in dots per inch - DPI).
+If your work is going to contain graphics, be sure they are of good resolution (output measurement of an image, expressed in dots per inch - DPI) 300dpi minimum for digital printing.
 In most cases, a Jpeg (*.jpg) format is one of the smallest compressed files with the best resolution.
 Typically, Bitmap (*.bmp) and CompuServe GIF (*.gif) creates a very poor quality print.
-We have an HP Scanner available for use at the Copy Center.
-We also have scanning utilities for HP-Scan, CorelScan, and AdobeScan.
-Thus, you could scan your image using one of the available utilities, saving the picture in many different formats.
-We also have several programs available for "cleaning up" the scanned picture, just in case!
+Saving as a high quality PDF is always a safe alternative.

 Digital Graphic Size

 The actual size of the digital graphic can be either decreased or increased to a certain level.
 Typically, a graphic can be enlarged or reduced to 75% to 150% of its size with little change in the printed quality.
 Especially in enlargements, the image is likely to lose detail, have some jagged edges, or appear to be posterized with rough graduations in tone and poor contrast.

 Hard-Copy Graphic Size